Priyadhaila01/monkeypox-skin-lesion2.0/README.md

 * * *

 # Contents
 This repository gives access to the Mpox Skin Lesion Dataset Version 2.0 (MSLD v2.0).
-The creation of this dataset is primarily focused on distinguishing the monkeypox cases from the similar non-monkeypox cases.
-Therefore, along with the 'Monkeypox' class, we included skin lesion images of 4 other disease classes (and the healthy class) because of their resemblance to the monkeypox rash and pustules in initial state.
-These classes can be put together in to perform binary classification or we can use them for performing differential diagnosis via multi-class classification.<br />
+The creation of this dataset is primarily focused on distinguishing monkeypox cases from similar non-monkeypox cases.
+Therefore, along with the 'Monkeypox' class, we included skin lesion images from four other disease classes (and the healthy class) because of their resemblance to the monkeypox rash and pustules in their initial state.
+These classes can be used either for binary classification or for performing differential diagnosis via multi-class classification.<br />

 The dataset itself is available for download at the [Kaggle](https://www.kaggle.com/datasets/joydippaul/mpox-skin-lesion-dataset-version-20-msld-v20) or the [Google Drive](https://drive.google.com/drive/folders/1_bGmbDQNgJViQenjZ4QUhhzpdiubga48?usp=sharing).<br />